Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - electro-optical components to interface electromagnetic signals and optical signals (e.g. photodiodes, laser diodes, ...)
   - RF components like antennas
   - display
-  - sensors --> convert physical measurements to voltages
+  - sensors --> convert physical measurements to voltage/current
-  - digital components (microcontroller, dedicated ICs, ...)
+  - digital components (microcontrollers, dedicated ICs, ...)

 It is also important to evaluate the different packages available that can influence the design of the PCB:
 - mounting